 - This change doesn’t only impact the frontend of your sites.
 You’ll see faster load times on the backend, when working in your WordPress admin dashboard.

-As of January 13th, 2020, all client sites have been successfully migrated to the new compute-optimized C2 instances.
-As Google makes them available in more regions, we will too!
+As of January 13, 2020, all client sites have been successfully migrated to the new compute-optimized C2 instances in available regions.
+As Google makes the C2 instances available in more regions, we will too!

-Over the next couple of weeks, our team will begin moving to the new infrastructure.
+As Google Cloud Platform rolls out C2 instances in additional regions, our team will continue moving to the new infrastructure.
 Make sure to check out all of the details on our migration timeline.

 It’s important to our team that we keep delivering on our promise of providing high-performance WordPress hosting.
 We fully understand that for many of you, this is one of the primary reasons you choose us over the competition.
 That’s why we’re excited to roll out the compute-optimized C2 machines to everyone.